Hassle-Free Remote Monitoring of

 A secure, flexible yet compatible solution to remotely connect with the integrated BMS

-Multitel’s advanced multi-protocol iO Gateway will enable you to centralize all of the BMS critical data onto a single, yet secure IP connection, meaning that you will remove the need for multiple network connections and IP addresses almost ending IT staff’s involvement and ensuring compliance with the corporate network security requirements.
+Multitel’s advanced multi-protocol iO Gateway will enable you to centralize all of the BMS critical data onto a single, yet secure IP connection, meaning that you will remove the need for multiple network connections and IP addresses almost ending the IT staff’s involvement and ensuring compliance with the corporate network security requirements.

-- Look at an advanced multi-protocol conversion gateway – Do not limit yourself to a basic (one-to-one) protocol converter as you will eventually need as many protocol converters as you have LFP batteries.
+- Look for an advanced multi-protocol conversion gateway – Do not limit yourself to a basic (one-to-one) protocol converter as you will eventually need as many protocol converters as you have LFP batteries.
 The Multitel iO Gateway is able to convert multiple Modbus RTU and multiple Modbus TCP simultaneously to secure HTTPS for remote visibility, or SNMPv3 for DCIM data polling or SNMP trap management integration to the NOC.

 - Extensive compatibility – The iO Gateway is flexible and easily configurable making it simple to adapt to any vendor’s LFP battery and other smart industrial devices such as UPS, DC power plants, ATS or generator controllers, power meters, fuel management system and building automation systems (BAS) in slave or transparent mode of operations.